ProtoArgNet: Interpretable Image Classification with Super-Prototypes and Argumentation [Technical Report]: Experiments

 \section{Experiments}

-We have compared our approach with the state-of-the-art prototypical-part-learning models ProtoPNet \cite{chen2019looks}, ProtoTrees \cite{NautaBS21}, ProtoPShare \cite{RymarczykST021}, ProtoPool \cite{protoPool} and PIP-Net \cite{Nauta23}.
-We have conducted four sets of experiments to evaluate the classification performance (Section~\ref{sec:classification}), the role of each layer on the model's performance by an ablation study (Section~\ref{sec:ablation}), the ability to encode and detect spatial relationships in the input (Section~\ref{sec:spatial}), and the cognitive complexity of explanations naturally drawn from ProtoArgNet (Section~\ref{sec:complexity}).
-Notice that, for all the experiments, we use top-1 accuracy (which is just standard accuracy) as our measure of performance, as is the case with the baselines.
+We compared ProtoArgNet to the state-of-the-art prototypical-part-learning models ProtoPNet \cite{chen2019looks}, ProtoTrees \cite{NautaBS21}, ProtoPShare \cite{RymarczykST021}, ProtoPool \cite{protoPool} and PIP-Net \cite{Nauta23}.
+Our experiments (set-up in Section~\ref{sec:set-up}) evaluate the classification performance (Section~\ref{Classification}), the sparsification process (Section~\ref{sec:sparse}), the role of each layer on the model's performance by an ablation study (Section~\ref{Ablation}), the ability to encode and detect spatial relationships in the input (Section~\ref{sec:Spatial Correlation}) and the complexity of explanations drawn from ProtoArgNet (Section~\ref{Complexity}).
+As usual, we use top-1 accuracy (the standard accuracy) as the performance measure.
+We also perform a qualitative evaluation (Section~\ref{sec:qual}).

-For all the experiments, we have used CUB-200-2011 \cite{CUB_200_2011} and Stanford CARS \cite{CARS}, which are the standard benchmarks for prototypical-part learning models.\footnote{ For the ablation study, we include additional experiments with small-scale datasets (MNIST ~\cite{mnist}, Fashion MNIST~\cite{fashionMNIST}, CIFAR10~\cite{cifar10} and GTSRB \cite{gtsrb}) in the supplementary material section C.} To show that ProtoArgNet can identify spatial relationships that other methods fail to detect, we also use (an adaptation to binary classification of) the SHAPES dataset \cite{SHAPES}.
+For all experiments, we have used CUB \cite{CUB_200_2011} and Cars \cite{CARS}, which are the standard benchmarks for prototypical-part-learning models.\footnote{ For the ablation study, we include additional experiments with small-scale datasets (MNIST ~\cite{mnist}, Fashion MNIST~\cite{fashionMNIST}, CIFAR10~\cite{cifar10} and GTSRB \cite{gtsrb}) in the supplementary material.} To emphasize the importance of localizing specific regions in images that either support or attack the target class, we utilized the Brain Tumor MRI dataset \cite{brainMRIdataset}.
+Additionally, we demonstrate ProtoArgNet's capability to identify spatial relationships that are undetectable by other approaches by applying it to (an adaptation to binary classification of) the SHAPES dataset \cite{SHAPES}.